The Man Outside (1933 film)

 The Man Outside is a 1933 British crime film directed by George A. Cooper and starring Henry Kendall, Gillian Lind and Joan Gardner.
-It was shot at Twickenham Studios in London and features sets designed by the art director James A. Carter.
-Made as a quota quickie, it was distributed by RKO Pictures.
-It is unrelated to the play The Man Outside, which was not written until 1946.
+It was written by Gerald Verner and H. Fowler Mear, and made as a quota quickie, distributed by RKO Pictures.

 Plot summary

 A criminal gang searches for stolen diamonds stashed in a country house following a major robbery.